FAQ Settings

 After you click Save on the initial window, scroll down to the Lobbyist Compensation section on your form.
 A list of all registered lobbyists for the selected Organization should be automatically populated on your form based on registrations as of that date.
 If you have more than 6 registered lobbyists, click View All to see the full list.

-Be sure to verify the names of lobbyist listed on your form.
+Be sure to verify the names of the lobbyist(s) listed on your form.
 The list should include lobbyists who were terminated during the reporting period (so you can report their final compensation).
 If someone is not listed, check if the person is registered in the E-filing System.

 Note: Lobbyists do not need to file a separate Lobbyist Expenditure Report if all lobbyist compensation and lobbying-related expenditures are reported by the Client/Organization on an Organization Expenditure Report.

-• If you lobbied during the Special Session of the Legislature, please file your Special Session lobbying report within thirty days (30) after the Special Session.
+• If you lobbied during a Special Session of the Legislature, please file your Special Session lobbying report within thirty days (30) after the Special Session.
 If you did not lobby on matters considered during the Special Session, you are not required to file a Special Session report.

 • What to Report?
 The special session report covers the reporting period from May 1 through adjournment sine die of the special session.
 To avoid duplicate reporting, expenditures and contributions listed on the special session report should be excluded from any regular lobbying reports filed thereafter.

-Here are the filing deadlines for 2024:
+Here are the filing deadlines for 2025 reports: